-In this essay I seek to trace anthropologists’ concerns with intellectual property and related matters to the principal conflict in global capitalism today.
+In this essay I address anthropologists’ concerns with intellectual property and relate them to the principal conflict in global capitalism today.
 The drive of corporations and governments to privatize the cultural commons has gained momentum only in the last two decades, a period when neo-liberal ideas and policies have dominated world economy.
 Most anthropologists intuitively oppose the interests driving this process (Benthall 1999), yet it has some affinity with the pursuit of cultural integrity by indigenous groups, heirs to the nationalism that spawned ethnography as our current method of choice.
 Once again, in the name of defending the victims of imperialism, anthropologists naturalize an enclosure movement that threatens to become a second feudalism.
 We need to be more self-conscious about how our ideas and practices are influenced by the interests shaping the current phase of capitalism.
 It will not do for anthropologists to claim innocence while reproducing the idea of intellectual property (IP) in whatever derivative form.
 If we wish to understand the wider implications of the key terms we use, there is no substitute for taking a more comprehensive approach to contemporary world history.

 I begin with an ‘extended case study’ (Van Velsen 1963) based on one anthropology student’s exposure to the complex issues involved.
 Then I touch briefly on the burgeoning anthropological literature about IP and indigenous rights, referring mainly to the work of Marilyn Strathern.
 My aim here is to place an insular professional discourse within the ongoing history of the world; and so the longest section traces the rise of IP as the central issue for corporate capitalism today.
 Finally, I return to the academic intellectuals whose practices are compromised by these developments and to the dilemmas of anthropologists in particular.